Winter Belize Seminar for Pre-Health Professionals

 The trip to Belize costs approximately $2800 to $3000 (depending upon the number of participants), which will cover tuition, flights, and all in-country expenses.
 The two 2-credit classes together fulfill the Global Understanding theme requirement when taken in conjunction with Global Education's COR210 and COR211 one-day classes.
 All students are invited to apply!

-After on-campus examination of disabilities and rehabilitation in the United States during the Fall Semester prerequsite, participants will travel to Belize.
-There, the international portion of the course will be span the entire country, with visits planned in Belize City, Punta Gorda, San Ignacio, Belmopan, and possibly Orange Walk.
+After an on-campus examination of disabilities and rehabilitation in the United States during the semester prerequisite, participants will travel to Belize.
+There the international portion of the course will be span the entire country, with visits planned in Belize City, Punta Gorda, San Ignacio, Belmopan, and possibly Orange Walk.

-The seminar will begin in Belmopan, Cayo, Belize.
-The focus will be on living conditions and resources available in the city.
-Students will visit rehabilitation and healthcare facilities, schools, ect. and will hear from special speakers.
+Students will visit rehabilitation and healthcare facilities, schools, etc. and will hear from special speakers.

 KINS 371B Health and Healthcare in the Developing World (2 cr.) builds upon KIN371A: The Role of Medical Missions in the Developing World (2 cr.), which is a required prerequisite.
-Participants will be required to attend lectures, and a visit to a local rehab clinic, and write a reflective essay during the spring semester.
+Participants will be required to attend lectures, visit a local rehab clinic, and write a reflective essay during the spring semester.